Ch1 L2: Perception

 - Example 4: Internally, our organs send numerous signals per second to the brain which are ignored until we feel pain.
 Then, our brain focuses on pain such that it might totally ignore other signals .

-It’s very important to know that as Adam or Eve, you couldn’t experience things clearly because perception is rendered by thought which requires previous experiences.
+- It’s very important to know that as Adam or Eve, you couldn’t experience things clearly because perception is rendered by thinking which requires previous experiences.

 - Example 5: If you didn’t have any idea about perspective and the height of the Eiffel Tower, you might think that it could be picked up by a hand.